 American Academy of Pediatrics recommends COVID-19 vaccination for

-all children and adolescents 5 years and older who do not have contraindications.
+all kids age 6 months and older who do not have contraindications.
 Your child should get the COVID-19 vaccine that is

 authorized for their age.

 Myocarditis is an inflammation of the heart muscle.
 It happens when the body's immune system reacts to an infection or some other trigger.
 In more than half of cases, no cause is identified.
 Symptoms can include feelings of